chatzikon/DNN-COMPRESSION/README.md

 # Installation

-The code has been testing with the following setup:
+The code has been tested with the following setup:

 * Pytorch 1.3
 * Python 3.5